Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 {{< image src="/svartalfheim/lut_lookup.png" style="border-radius: 8px;" >}}

-The first block simply loads the current flag byte in `r11` (`0x46` = `'F'`) and the second one basically substitute the byte from the flag based on a lookup table.
+The first block simply loads the current flag byte in `r11` (`0x46` = `'F'`) and the second one basically substitutes the byte from the flag based on a lookup table.

 The LuT is indexed based on the flag byte and `r12`, which I assume is some sort of nonce to add the information of the position of the byte in the